0xProject/protocol/README.md

 1. Create script in workspace `package.json`
 2. Add binary to `turbo-prerun.sh`
-3. Create [specific workspace-task](https://turbo.build/repo/docs/core-concepts/monorepos/running-tasks#specific-workspace-tasks) with the appropriate environment variables
+3. Create Turbo [workspace configuration](https://turbo.build/repo/docs/core-concepts/monorepos/configuring-workspaces) with the appropriate environment variables
 4. Add the binary to the CI setup

 As an example, we'll add scripts requiring `forge` to a `foundry-demo` workspace: